tomwhartung/always_reading_books/quotes/art/aesthetics-a_very_short_introduction-bence_nanay.md

 p.
 15.

 One striking feature of aesthetic engagements is their diversity: our aesthetic experience of the Grand Canyon and of a Billie Holiday song would involve very different emotions....

-And even the same object can trigger very different emotions in different circumstances.  [*Context.*]
+And even the same object can trigger very different emotions in different circumstances.  [**Context.**]

 p.
 15.

-### Beauty?
+Nonetheless, it is undeniable that aesthetic engagement can be, and often is, an emotional affair.
+Art can make you cry.
+And nature too.
+The link between aesthetics and emotions is something all aesthetic traditions, from Islamic and Sanskrit to Japanese and Chinese aesthetics, talk about.

+p.
+16.

+Conversely, is aesthetic engagement always emotional? ....
+In at least some cases of aesthetic experience, it is the sensory that dominates, not the emotional.  [**So, the answer is "no".**]

+p.
+16.

+Emotion may not be what makes aesthetic experiences aesthetic.
+But the emotion accounts of aesthetics are still important inasmuch as they highlight just how emotions can be a crucial part of aesthetic experiences.
+Any account of aesthetics needs to tell a story about how emotional and aesthetic experiences can be, and often are, intertwined.

+p.
+17.

+### For its own sake?

+p.
+17.

 ## Chapter 3, Experience and attention - pp. 22-42